spatie/myray.app/docs/php/laravel/methods.md

 ---
-title: Ray methods in Laravel
+title: Ray Methods in Laravel
 menuTitle: Methods
 weight: 3
 ---
-# Ray methods in Laravel

 Inside a Laravel application, you can use all methods from [the framework agnostic version](/docs/php/vanilla-php/usage).

 Additionally, you can use these Laravel specific methods.
-Sometimes you may want to log something to ray and get the resulting return value of your closure instead of an instance of `Ray`.
+Sometimes you may want to log something to Ray and get the resulting return value of your closure instead of an instance of `Ray`.
 You can achieve this by adding a return value type to your closure.
 See the examples for `showQueries()` and `countQueries()` below.
 Any other methods that accept a closure will function the same way.

 ## Showing events